Digital filter: Comparison of analog and digital filters

 Digital filters rely less on analog circuitry, potentially allowing for a better signal-to-noise ratio.
 A digital filter will introduce noise to a signal during analog low pass filtering, analog to digital conversion, digital to analog conversion and may introduce digital noise due to quantization.
 With analog filters, every component is a source of thermal noise (such as Johnson noise), so as the filter complexity grows, so does the noise.

 However, digital filters do introduce a higher fundamental latency to the system.
 In an analog filter, latency is often negligible; strictly speaking it is the time for an electrical signal to propagate through the filter circuit.
-In digital systems, latency is introduced by delay elements in the digital signal path, and by analog-to-digital and digital-to-analog converters that enable the system to process analog signals.
+In digital systems, latency is introduced not only by delay elements in the digital signal path, but also by analog-to-digital and digital-to-analog converters that are required for a system to process analog signals.
+Digital filters must also deal with quantization and rounding errors.

-In very simple cases, it is more cost effective to use an analog filter.
+Additionally, in very simple cases or in cases where frequencies and filter slopes are fixed, it is more cost effective to use an analog filter.
 Introducing a digital filter requires considerable overhead circuitry, as previously discussed, including two low pass analog filters.

-Another argument for analog filters is low power consumption.
-Analog filters require substantially less power and are therefore the only solution when power requirements are tight.
+Analog filters also require substantially less power than digital filters and are therefore the only solution when power requirements are tight.

 When making an electrical circuit on a PCB it is generally easier to use a digital solution, because the processing units are highly optimized over the years.
 Making the same circuit with analog components would take up a lot more space when using discrete components.
 Two alternatives are FPAAs and ASICs, but they are expensive for low quantities.